ajihyf/node-addon-api-helper/doc/class.md

 However, the support of inheritance has some limitations:

-- Due to [node-addon-api#229](https://github.com/nodejs/node-addon-api/issues/229), **naah** internally copies parent class methods to child class instead of setting up the prototype chain.
-So calling `child instanceof Base` will return `false`.
+- Due to [node-addon-api#229](https://github.com/nodejs/node-addon-api/issues/229), **naah** internally copies parent class methods to child class and monkey patches the prototype chain.
+It should work in most cases but doesn't match 100% with pure ES class inheritance.
 - Only single inheritance in JavaScript(calls to `Inherit<Base>()`) is supported.